niakaissetou/My_Sokoban/README.md

-A copy of this game in terminal mode, using the ncurses library.
+A copy of this game in terminal mode, using the ncurses library in C.